MosesKing/Towers-of-Hanoi/README.md

     The moves required for any number of discs are calculated based on the standard recursive solution for the Tower of Hanoi problem.
     The Kubernetes cluster has sufficient permissions and capabilities to dynamically create and manage ConfigMaps.

+## Custom Function Development

+The function, which could be a separate project or container, would be triggered by changes to the TowerChallenge resource.
+It needs to:

+    Read the number of discs from the TowerChallenge object.
+    Implement the Tower of Hanoi algorithm to calculate the move sequence.
+    Generate a series of ConfigMap definitions with move descriptions.

 ## Composition Functions Over a Custom Operator?

 Using Crossplane composition functions for this challenge leverages the existing Kubernetes API and Crossplane and other complex orchestration needs without developing a separate operator.
 However, this approach isn't the most ideal.
 Here's Why: